|tumbler and polisher parts and upgrades||or kilns at electrickilns.co.uk or making jewellery at kitiki.co.uk|

 The complete kits are sold with a plastic drum or a rubber drum.
 Although the plastic ones are cheaper, rubber is a better choice.
 Here's why:

 Plastic drum lids need to stand in hot water to make them easier to push on.
 When they are on, the whole drum needs to be squeezed to expel as much air as possible because, during prolonged tumbling, the air warms up and expands and can cause the drum to leak.

-To make the lid easier to pull off, the whole drum needs to stand in hot water.
-Prising it off is a good way to break your nails and there's a slight risk that it will suddenly come off and you'll spill your work, shot or grit, and soapy water.
+To free the lids. the whole drum has to stand in hot water.
+Prising them off is a good way to break your nails and there's a slight risk that, as you pull the lid off, you'll spill your work, shot or grit, and soapy water.

-If you have to work in the same room, plastic drums are very noisy: especially as some glass, rocks, and stones might need to tumble for days, or even weeks.
+Plastic drums are noisy, if you have to work in the same room: especially as rough glass and stones might need to tumble for several days.

-Rubber drums are better, quieter, and don't leak, and are simpler to fill and empty than plastic drums..
+Rubber drums are better, quieter, don't leak, and are simpler to fill and empty than plastic drums..
 They're simpler to fill and empty than plastic drums as they use a different lid mechanism: at one end there's an inner metal lid, a rubber sealing ring, an outer metal lid, and a retaining wing-nut.

-Professional rubber drums have internal vanes which, as the drum rorates, scoop up the shot and your pieces, increasing the tumbling action and reducing the tumbling time.
+Professional rubber drums have internal vanes which, as the drum rotates, scoop up the shot and your pieces, increasing the tumbling action and reducing the tumbling time.
 They're better, quieter, and simpler to fill and empty than plastic drums.
 They should be about 60% to 75% full to maximise the tumbling action.